Ryanair to sue Google in Irish court over 'misleading adverts'

-Ryanair (RYA.I) has launched legal proceedings against Google (GOOGL.O) and online travel agent eDreams (EDRE.MC) in the Irish High Court over what it says are misleading adverts for Ryanair flights, the airline said on Tuesday.
+LONDON Ryanair has launched legal proceedings against Google and online travel agent eDreams in the Irish High Court over what it says are misleading adverts for Ryanair flights, the airline said on Tuesday.

 Ryanair said Google was allowing eDreams to use "misleading subdomain" www.Ryanair.eDreams.com and a web site with branding similar to Ryanair's to sell tickets at higher prices than on Ryanair's own web site.